-Despite the national focus on reducing overweight and obesity in children, children with disabilities are often excluded from these programs due to limited knowledge about effects of increased physical activity, special dietary needs, and physical and attitudinal barriers.
+Despite the national focus on reducing overweight and obesity for children, children with disabilities are often excluded from these programs due to limited knowledge about effects of increased physical activity, special dietary needs, and physical and attitudinal barriers.
 Activity is particular important for children with disabilities to improve function and fitness, reduce secondary conditions, and promote health; it is equally important to combat obesity, which further exacerbates physical demands, and to promote participation and other psychosocial benefits.
 There might also be unique opportunities to support children with disabilities by working with parents, caretakers, and the environment.

 The DNRC activities culminated in a workshop June 5, 2010, that included 16 outside experts and 15 federal staff.
 Participants briefly reviewed physical activity guidelines, nutritional guidelines, and outcome measures for children with disabilities and saw a demonstration of a community-based project to promote increased physical activity, good nutritional behaviors, and lifestyle changes.
 Discussion also included: secondary conditions and co-morbidities; family and psychosocial issues; strategies to define the “active ingredient” in exercise programs; difficulties of working across all disabilities (e.g., physical, behavioral, cognitive); diet, nutrition, and metabolism; extending clinical results to natural environments; and physical and community barriers to exercise.